puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

     ssh learning@pasture.puppet.vm

 You can access a standard set of facts with the `facter` command.
-Adding the `-p` flag will include any custom facts that may you may have installed on the Puppet master and synchronized with the agent during the pluginsync step of a Puppet run.
+Adding the `-p` flag will include any custom facts that you may have installed on the Puppet master and synchronized with the agent during the pluginsync step of a Puppet run.
 We'll pass this `facter -p` command to `less` so you can scroll through the output in your terminal.